 This episode is sponsored by Get Staffed Up.
 Learn more at profitwithlaw.com/getstaffedup

 Matt: “It was a complaint from a client who got me ultimately out of law.”

-- Lawmatics is one of the biggest legal CRM and marketing automation platforms that helps law firms’ sales process.
+Lawmatics is one of the biggest legal CRM and marketing automation platforms that helps law firms’ sales process and marketing efforts.

 CRM vs. Practice Management Software

-- CRM is about engagement, nurturing, and building relationships with clients during the entire sales process — before and after the case.
+CRM is about engagement, nurturing, and building relationships with existing and potential clients during the entire sales process — before and after the case.